-You'll need to be prepared with knowledge and understanding of the role of a social worker.
-When you graduate, you'll be eligible to apply for registration with the Health and Care Professions Council.
-As you’ll be working with service users at a very vulnerable time in their lives from early on in your degree course, and throughout your career, you're expected to be aware of and uphold the HCPC's professional values and behaviours.
+You'll need to be prepared with knowledge and understanding of the role of a Social Worker.
+When you graduate, you'll be eligible to apply for registration with Social Work England.
+As you’ll be working with service users at a very vulnerable time in their lives from early on in your degree course, and throughout your career, you're expected to be aware of and uphold the SWE’s professional values and behaviours.

 There’s no need to worry, all of our interviewers are relaxed, friendly and are looking forward to seeing your potential.

 Please note: A camera, a microphone and ID are required to meet our interview regulations.
 If you don’t have access to these, we may have to reschedule your interview.

 Prior to your interview, we’ll send you a video to watch.
 The first task of the interview will be to complete a written exercise on this video.
 You’ll be given 5 questions and 30 minutes to complete this task on the morning of your interview.

 We are looking for comprehension of the topic, clear and concise writing, and evidence that you have further read around the topic provided.
 In your interview we will ask you about your approach to the written exercise.

 During the interview we would like to find out more about you.
 Your interview is likely to take 30 minutes, where you’ll be asked a series of questions by an academic, a Social Worker and a service user/carer.
 The discussion centres around you, your life and career to date, and how this would contribute to your future career as a qualified Social Worker.

 We’ll also discuss such things as why you want to study Social Work, your motivations, understanding of Social Work and the requirements and responsibility of the course.
 This includes your commitments to travel to and from placement.

 We’ll give you some scenario questions, where we are looking for your responses to encompasses the values and behaviours needed to be a good Social Worker.